cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 ## Input Validation {#input-validation}

-Since messages are serialized before transmission between client and server, deserialization is followed by input validation to prevent malformed or invalid invalid inputs from being used in the protocol.
+Since messages are serialized before transmission between client and server, deserialization is followed by input validation to prevent malformed or invalid inputs from being used in the protocol.
 The DeserializeElement and DeserializeScalar functions instantiated for a particular prime-order group corresponding to a ciphersuite MUST adhere